 Local owners often can "pay a little more attention to the needs of the community, Llewellyn said.

-"It's great to have a company come across the state line, so to speak, and become part
+"It's great to have a company come across the state line, so to speak, and become part of the Durango community," he said.

 Theaters are battling not only each other, but the increasing availability and ease of high-quality digital movie-watching at home.